Appoint a parent governor

 - the pupil is absent from school when the ballot papers are issued

-Treat a ballot paper as void if it is returned and it is not possible to confirm it is from a person entitled to vote it.
+Treat a ballot paper as void if it is returned and it is not possible to confirm it is from a person entitled to vote.
 Ballot papers must be kept unopened and secure until the count.

 Candidates have the right to attend the count.
 They must be advised of the venue, date and time of the count at the same time as the ballot papers are sent out.
 See example letter to send to candidates in Appendix C.